 “Nick” as he was affectionately called by his family, classmates and friends attended school in the Decatur City School System.
 He later served in the Job Corp and the Air Force.
 He was employed at Jim Dandy and Willow Products before becoming an entrepreneur.
 He was the owner of Nikaela Tree Service, which he named after his granddaughter, Nikaela Orr.
 Nick was multi-talented.
 One of his greatest joys was talking to and helping people, and he never met a stranger.

 He was preceded in death by: his parents and three siblings, Charles Orr, Brenda Orr-Parker and Cathyleen Orr, and a special grandfather, Woody Johnson.

 He leaves to cherish his precious memory: his loving wife, Fellez “Kelley” Sizemore-Orr of Decatur; a loving and devoted daughter, Dr. Benitha Orr-Mass (Okorie) of Athens, AL; a son, Deandrea Brown (Nockeytha) of Clarksville, TN; step-children, April Malone, Patrick Malone and Katina Malone all of Decatur and Kimberly Lewis of Hartselle, AL; grandchildren, Nikaela Jones, Deandrea Brown, Jr., Deion Brown; three siblings, Jimmie Orr (Deloise) and Steve Orr of Decatur and Charlotte Pointer of Oakville, AL; a special step-grandchild, “Doogie”, which was his “little man” and a host of step-grandchildren, nieces, nephews, cousins, other relatives and friends who will really miss him.

-To send flowers to Rev. Clifford "Nick" Orr's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rev. Clifford "Nick" Orr, please visit our floral store.